Neal Adams: Advocacy of expanding Earth hypothesis

 Adams believed the Earth is growing through a process called pair production.
 Adams held the work of Australian geologist Samuel Warren Carey in high esteem, but considered the term "Expanding Earth" a misnomer.
 While Carey did advocate an expanding Earth in the mid-20th century, his model was rejected following the development of the theory of plate tectonics.
 Adams advocated his ideas in a DVD documentary he wrote and produced, clips of which are available on his YouTube channel.
+Planet growth animations were created by Neal's daughter Zeea Adams.

 Adams appeared on the radio show Coast to Coast AM several times to discuss his claims.
 He was also interviewed by Steven Novella on a Skeptics Guide podcast in 2006, and afterward continued the debate on Novella's blog.
 Japan Times columnist Jeff Ogrisseg wrote a three-part feature promoting Adams's ideas, which was roundly criticized by Novella for being an example of "outright promotion of pseudoscience as if it were news."
 Adams also used the concept as the basis for his Batman: Odyssey series, in which the planet's expansion has produced a Hollow Earth, the inside of which is inhabited by dinosaurs and Neanderthal versions of the main characters.

 Personal life and death

-Adams first wife was comics colorist Cory Peifer.
-Their daughter Zeea, is also a comics colorist.
-Adams also had another daughter, Kristine.
+Adams' first wife was comics colorist Cory Adams.
+Their children are Kristine (Neal's business right hand), Joel (artist and character designer on King of the Hill), Jason (works in toy and fantasy sculpture), and Zeea (colorist, painter, digital artist and animator).

 Adams and his second wife Marilyn lived in New York.
-Adams had three sons, Jason, Joel and Josh.
-Jason works in toy and fantasy sculpture, Josh Adams illustrated a pinup of Batman in Batman: Odyssey #1 (Sept.
-2010). while Joel and Josh illustrate comics and do design work on television shows.
+Adams had their son Josh.
+Josh illustrated a pinup of Batman in Batman: Odyssey #1 (Sept.
+2010).

 Adams died in New York on April 28, 2022, at the age of 80.
-His wife Marilyn told The Hollywood Reporter that Adams had died from complications of sepsis.
+Marilyn, his wife of 45 years, told The Hollywood Reporter that Adams had died from complications of sepsis.